brandonsimpson/docker_devbox/README.md

 ## Create Docker Machine

 Create a docker machine using the vmwarefusion driver.
-A new machine name will be based on the current folder name being run in, i.e. katana
+A new machine name will be based on the current folder name being run in, i.e. devbox

 Defaults:

 * CPUs: 2
-* Disk Size: 40GB
+* Disk Size: 20GB
 * Memory: 2048MB

 ```